|

 Achievements and Performance

-Our strategy is to make the best use of the restricted area and facilities at the Windmill to maximise the number of members of the public who can enjoy the experience of learning, both in the informal visits and in the formal educational setting.
-The Charity aims to have available highly experienced and articulate guides who are able to match the technical expertise of the preservation and maintenance team.
+Our strategy is to make the best use of the restricted area and facilities at the Mill to maximise the number of members of the public who can enjoy the experience of learning, both in the informal visits and in the formal educational setting.

 Future objectives for the Charity

-The mill is now 187 years old and although major restoration has taken place since 1978, most of the mill components are original.
-There are components that it would be impossible to replace without significant rebuilding which would be impractical to rely on volunteer labour to achieve.
+The Mill is now over 200 years old and although major restoration has taken place since 1978, most of the Mill components are original.

-It is therefore the objective of the Charity to ensure that there are sufficient funds available to maintain the mill in its present working condition, no matter what deterioration occurs to the mill components.
+There are components that it would be impossible to replace without significant rebuilding which would be impracticable to rely on volunteer labour to achieve.
+The Charity also acknowledges that the design and location of the Mill is such that she is significantly exposed to the elements.
+It is therefore the objective of the Charity to ensure that there are sufficient funds available to maintain the Mill in her present working condition, no matter what deterioration occurs to the Mill components.

 Financial review